nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to edit information about a project.
-2. CoLAB updates entry with new information.
+2. CoLAB updates the entry with new information.

    Use case ends.